r1cksec/cheatsheets/theorie/recon-methodology.md

 ```

 If the target company is using O365, root domains can also be identified via requesting the Autodiscover service.
-The process has been automated using tool `letItGo` (see https://github.com/SecurityRiskAdvisors/letitgo).
+The process has been automated by the tool `letItGo` (see https://github.com/SecurityRiskAdvisors/letitgo).

 ```
 letItGo <domain>